-2019 Wells Fargo Platinum Visa Review – WalletHub Editors
+2019 Wells Fargo Platinum Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-The Verdict: The Wells Fargo Platinum Visa card (Wells Fargo is a WalletHub partner) is one of the best 0% credit cards on the market right now.
-It offers 0% introductory APRs on both purchases and qualifying balance transfers for 18 months, trouncing the market averages for 0% cards in those categories: roughly 10.5 months for new purchases and 12 months for transfers.
+The Verdict: The Wells Fargo Platinum card (Wells Fargo is a WalletHub partner) is one of the best 0% credit cards on the market right now.
+It offers 0% introductory APRs on both purchases and qualifying balance transfers for 18 months, trouncing the market averages for 0% cards in those categories: roughly 10.7 months for new purchases and over 12 months for transfers.

-- No Annual Fee: With no annual fee, the Wells Fargo Platinum Visa is $18.15 per year cheaper than the average credit card.
+- No Annual Fee: With no annual fee, the Wells Fargo Platinum is $18.61 per year cheaper than the average credit card.
 You could probably name at least 18 things that cost $18 or less that you’d like to buy right now.

 No Rewards: Wells Fargo Platinum is great for paying down balances over 18 months or less.
 But if you pay your bill in full every month, it won’t do anything for you.
 Interest rates matter in that situation, and the Platinum Card doesn’t offer rewards of any kind.

 Fortunately, there’s no rule against having more than one credit card.
 So you could always get the Wells Fargo Platinum for purchases that will take a while to pay off and one of the best rewards credit cards for everyday spending.

 - 3%+ Balance Transfer Fee: Wells Fargo Platinum offers a 3% introductory balance transfer fee for the first 120 days your account is open.
 Transfers made after that will be subject to a 5% fee.
 But both figures exceed the market-average transfer fee of 2.72%.